isc-projects/bind9/doc/arm/reference.rst

 The logging configuration is only established when the entire configuration file has been parsed.
-When the server starts up, all logging messages regarding syntax errors in the configuration file go to the default channels, or to standard error if the ``-g`` option was specified.
+When the server starts up, all logging messages regarding syntax errors in the configuration file go to the default channels, or to standard error if the :option:`-g <named -g>` option was specified.

 .. _channel: